Dictionary: letter D

 - He offered to leave the country for a spell until the fuss had died down.

 - The Panda is in danger of dying out.

 - Sadly this tradition died out in the early 1900s.

 - The kids couldn't wait to dig in.

 - He spent the morning digging over the vegetable patch.

 - When I was digging over the garden I made a strange discovery.

 - I have no answer for that, and I am not sure I want to dig up the past.

-you dig something up, you remove it from the ground using a fork or spade.
+2 dig remove something from the ground using a fork or spade

 - I think it was the late hours more than the alcohol that really did me in.